For these experiments you will need the kit listed on the contents page in your box. You will also need the following –

 Flint and steel works by striking flint (a hard piece of stone) against steel.
 This creates sparks which can be used to light wood and create a campfire.

-Magnetic Maggie is going to show you how to use a flint and steel.
+Chemical Cress is going to show you how to use a flint and steel.
 It is really important to never create sparks towards someone, or towards something that could easily catch fire.

 Do you know the difference between water in the oceans and water in rivers?
 Water in the oceans is salty!
 We call water in rivers and lakes fresh water.
 But is the water actually ‘fresh’?
 Although it is called fresh water, we can’t drink it like we do from a tap.
 This is because it can contain lots of bacteria from wildlife and contaminents like sticks and mud that can make us sick.
 You are going to do an experiment to try and clean some water using natural methods.